 Suppose you wish to implement an ADT in C. The particular ADT is unimportant, so let's just call it a "Blah".
+You should create the following files at minimum: Blah.c, Blah.h, BlahTest.c.
+Blah.c represents the 'inside' of the black box, Blah.h represents the interface, and BlahTest.c is a kind of dummy client module used to wring the bugs out of the Blah ADT.

-You should create the following files at minimum: Blah.c, Blah.h, BlahClient.c.
-The file Blah.h will contain prototypes for all exported functions which represent ADT operations.
+File Blah.h will contain prototypes for all exported functions which represent ADT operations.
 It will also contain the line.

+'''

 typedef struct Blah BlahRef;

+'''

 This defines BlahRef to be a pointer to some struct called Blah.
-The file Blah.c will #include Blah.h, and will contain definitions for all exported functions, and perhaps definitions for some private functions and structs.
+Blah.c will #include Blah.h, and will contain definitions of all exported functions, and perhaps definitions of some private functions and structs as well.
 Blah.c will also contain the following typedef statement.